hummingbot/hummingbot-site/docs/blog/posts/botcamp-cohort-4-demo-day/index.md

 We cap the number of students in order to deliver a high quality experience to all participants, so [reserve your spot](https://botcamp.hummingbot.org/?ref=blog.hummingbot.org) today before they are all gone!

+At Hummingbot Foundation, our mission is to **democratize quantitative trading**.
+Botcamp provides hand-on training that helps students learn to create sophisticated trading strategies using Hummingbot, while at the same time creating **open source examples** for future Hummingbot users!